decentralized-identity/keri/docs/Q-and-A.md

 Christopher Allen is talking about *portability of information* related to the identity, not the *portability of the identifier itself* with respect to its supporting infrastructure (aka spanning layer).
 Indeed, most `DID` methods, including those  that publicly claim to be `SSI` in accordance with the principles do not have portable identifiers.
 They are locked to a given ledger.\
 (_SamMSmith_)

+## Does KERI cooperate with other projects in the self-sovereign Identity field?
+Yes, KERI sits under the *Decentralized Identity Foundation*, [DIF](https://identity.foundation), and is part of the *Identity and Discovery* Workgroup.
+There are also non-formal relation with the newly launched trust-over-ip foundation, and there's good reasons to fit KERI into trust-over-ip.\
+(_SamMSmith_)
 # Q&A section KERI operational

 ## Where can I download KERI?